uofu-cs3500-spring24/spreadsheet-Rohith0221/README.md

 Commit time : 11:00 pm
 Solution    : Spreadsheet

-Copyright:  CS 3500 and Rohith Veeramachaneni - This work may not be copied for use in Academic Coursework.
+Copyright:  CS 3500 and Rohith Veeramachaneni and Seongjin Hwang - This work may not be copied for use in Academic Coursework.

 # Overview of the Spreadsheet functionality